 a robust decoding and reporting system for WSPR

-Please note: The wsprdaemon Timescale database is still in development, changes are likely, and the information below will reflect those changes.
+Please note: The WsprDaemon Timescale databases may be subject to change, the information below will reflect those changes.

 10-15 May 2020: Major change in wsprdaemon v2.9 to add generated by wsprd meant change of table names.
-Previous tables are still there until 20 May 2020 for those not yet on 2.9.
+Previous tables were deleted on 20 May 2020.

 After trying out Influx as our database for wspr spots and noise we settled on .
 In this application TimescaleDB required less CPU and disk resources to provide useful functionality.
 TimescaleDB is built upon , an open source full-featured relational database using SQL (structured Query Language).